-Corporate governance report H&M Hennes&Mauritz AB 2013
+Corporate governance report H & M Hennes & Mauritz AB 2014

 Good corporate governance is about ensuring that companies are managed as efficiently as possible in the interests of the shareholders.
+H&M applies the Swedish Corporate Governance Code (the Code) and has therefore prepared this corporate governance report in accordance with the Annual Accounts Act and the Code.
+H&M has applied the Code since 2005.
+This corporate governance report for 2014 describes H&M's corporate governance, management and administration as well as internal control over financial reporting.
+The report was prepared by the company's board of directors and has been reviewed by the company's auditors.

-H&M applies the Swedish Code of Corporate Governance (the Code) and has therefore prepared this corporate governance report in accordance with the Annual Accounts Act and the Code (available at www.bolagsstyrning.se).
-This corporate governance report for 2013 describes H&M's corporate governance, management and administration as well as internal control over financial reporting.
-H&M has chosen to have the corporate governance report as a separate document to the Annual Report in accordance with Chapter 6 § 8 of the Swedish Annual Accounts Act.
-The information that must be provided under Chapter 6 § 6 items 3-6 of the Annual Accounts Act is included in the administration report on page 56 of the H&M Annual Report 2013 and is therefore not included in this corporate governance report.
-In accordance with Chapter 6 § 9 of the Annual Accounts Act the company's auditors have issued a statement on the corporate governance report that can be found on page 13.
+H&M has chosen to have the corporate governance report as a separate document to the annual report in accordance with chapter 6 § 8 of the Swedish Annual Accounts Act.
+The information that must be provided under chapter 6 § 6 items 3-6 of the Annual Accounts Act is included in the administration report on page 64 of H&M's annual report for 2014 and is therefore not included in this corporate governance report.
+In accordance with chapter 6 § 9 of the Annual Accounts Act the company's auditors have issued a statement on the corporate governance report that can be found on page 13.